 Eataliano dalla Costa combines traditional Italian cuisine with touches of the local Arab-Galilee cuisine.
 The spacious restaurant is located on the upper floor of a beach-side building, overlooking the sea.
 The central feature of the restaurant is an open kitchen with a large taboon oven in the middle.

-With the help of the wait staff, we decided to order dishes from the menu with the most Arabic influence, to get a full appreciation of Chef Hmodi’s vision and talents.
+With the help of the wait staff, we decided to order dishes from the menu with the most Arabic influence, to get a full appreciation of the uniqueness of the local influence.